 Considering the significant updates on the 2021 Green Growth Index with the addition of five indicators (i.e., EE3, EW3, SL3, ME3, AB2) and replacement of one indicator (AB3), the country performances from last year's Index report cannot be compared to those from this year.
-This is a common practice for global indices such as HDI (UNDP, 2019; UNDP, 2018; p.
-1), SDG Index (Sachs et al., 2018), and Environmental Performance Index [EPI] (Wendling et al., 2018), particularly when the development process evolved over years (Acosta, et al., 2020a).
+This is a common practice for global indices such as HDI (UNDP.
+2019: UNDP.
+2018: p.
+1).
+SDG Index (Sachs et al., 2018), and Environmental Performance Index [EPI] (Wendling et al., 2018), particularly when the development process evolved over years (Acosta, et al., 2020a).

-To allow comparison of scores and ranks over time, the Green Growth Index is computed for all the years covered in the report.
-The 2021 Green Growth Index presents the results for 119 countries from 2010 to 2020, including key highlights on differences in green growth performance among countries and regions and across dimensions and indicators.
-Details on the concept and methods for developing the Green Growth Index were already discussed in the previous report and will not be included here anymore.
-Only the summary of the methods is presented to enable readers and users of this report to understand the context for developing the Index (Appendix 1).
+Green Growth Index.
+This chapter describes the online survey and To allow comparison of scores and ranks over time, the Green Growth Index is computed for all the years covered in the report.
+The the feedback collected from the experts from this survey as well as 2021 Green Growth Index presents the results for 119 countries the challenges that need attention in the next steps forward. from 2010 to 2020, including key highlights on differences in green growth performance among countries and regions and across Chapter 6 presents the projects at GGGI which applied the Green dimensions and indicators.
+Details on the concept and methods for Growth Index and its Simulation Tool to support GGGI Member Countries and its Regional Partners to support greening of National developing the Green Growth Index were already discussed in the previous report and will not be included here anymore.
+Only the Development Plans and Framework and assess co-benefits from summary of the methods is presented to enable readers and users COVID Green Recovery Plans. of this report to understand the context for developing the Index Chapter 7 provides country factsheets on the Green Growth Index (Appendix 1).
 The structure of the report is as follows: